-The program has evolved into a pattern of information sessions followed by counselling.
+The program has evolved into a series of information sessions followed by counselling.
 As part of our program of support, DVConnect has implemented a pathway for women who choose not to return to a violent home life by referring them to a safe refuge instead.
 Others are offered follow up by DVConnect for the purposes of continuity and a handing over to a local service for the ongoing support.

 This is a valuable program for the women because many of them have lived lives of such deprivation and degradation that knowing they could leave this abuse and that there are services like DVConnect was not something they had any understanding of.
-Our hope is to reach as many women, in prison as we can, to offer some information about their experiences and options for their own future safety.
+Our hope is to reach as many women, in prison as we can, to offer some information about their experiences and options for their own future safetyto help them break the cycle of abuse and violence in their lives